Welcome, and thank you for visiting.

 Persons who seek to hold to what Jehovah's Witnesses understand to be the Bible's standard on sexual matters are welcome to seek and provide encouragement and support here.

 Friendly discussion - "an interchange of encouragement" Romans 1:12 - takes place in the Forum, which is password-protected.
-This resource is fifteen years old and contains over twenty thousand posts, in some four hundred threads.
+This resource is fifteen years old and contains over twenty-one thousand posts, in some four hundred threads.

 Please read the Rationale below and the FAQ page of this site for more information.